mrmattson/next/index.md

 ### 4. Small, but complete

-Riot has all the essential building blocks for modern client-side applications:
+Riot.js has all the essential building blocks for modern client-side applications:

 - "Reactive" views for building user interfaces
 - High performance also with many DOM nodes
 - No Side Effects

-Riot is an "open stack".
+Riot.js is an "open stack".
 It's meant for developers who want to avoid framework specific idioms.
 The generic tools let you mix and match design patterns.

 ## Conclusion

-Riot is Web Components for everyone.
+Riot.js is Web Components for everyone.
 Think React + Polymer but without the bloat.
-Its API is heavily inspired by Vue.js but instead it contains just the bare minimum to build a modern frontend project.
+Its API is heavily inspired by Vue.js but it contains instead just the bare minimum to build a modern frontend project.
 It's intuitive to use and it weighs almost nothing.
 And it works today.
 No reinventing the wheel, but rather taking the good parts of what's there and making the simplest tool possible.

-We should focus on reusable components instead of templates.
-According to the developers of React:

-> Templates separate technologies, not concerns.

-By having related layout and logic together under the same component the overall system becomes cleaner.
-We respect React for this important insight.
+Riot.js design was driven by [*The Zen of Python, by Tim Peters*](https://en.wikipedia.org/wiki/Zen_of_Python) philosophy, it's our mantra:

+> Beautiful is better than ugly.<br/>
+> Explicit is better than implicit.<br/>
+> Simple is better than complex.<br/>
+> Complex is better than complicated.<br/>
+> Flat is better than nested.<br/>
+> Sparse is better than dense.<br/>
+> Readability counts.<br/>
+> Special cases aren't special enough to break the rules.<br/>
+> Although practicality beats purity.<br/>
+> Errors should never pass silently.<br/>
+> Unless explicitly silenced.<br/>
+> In the face of ambiguity, refuse the temptation to guess.<br/>
+> There should be one-- and preferably only one --obvious way to do it.<br/>
+> Although that way may not be obvious at first unless you're Dutch.<br/>
+> Now is better than never.<br/>
+> Although never is often better than *right* now.<br/>
+> If the implementation is hard to explain, it's a bad idea.<br/>
+> If the implementation is easy to explain, it may be a good idea.<br/>
+> Namespaces are one honking great idea -- let's do more of those!